rosu-2805/server-sdk/README.md

 ```

-To display a progress changes while a large files are downloaded subscribe to the `OnDataDownloadProgress` event.
+To display progress changes while large files are downloading, subscribe to the `OnDataDownloadProgress` event.